 The tax, which applies to visitors as well as residents, businesses and utilities in Pima County, is collected by the State of Arizona which, in turn, transfers the collected funds to the RTA’s regional transportation fund account.
 Regardless of where you live, you may contribute to the RTA tax.
 If you live in the county but do your shopping primarily in one of the local municipalities, your regional tax dollars are collected in the jurisdiction where you spend your money.

-By state law and RTA policy, the RTA must spend the money as outlined in the voter-approved plan, which was developed with a 35-member citizens’ advisory committee, public/private technical management committee and extensive public input.
+By state law and RTA policy, the RTA must spend the money as outlined in the voter-approved plan, which was developed with broad input from a 35-member citizens’ advisory committee, a public/private technical management committee and the public.

 The 2006-approved, $2.1 billion plan identifies funding for the following transportation elements: